-The coronavirus, or Covid-19 pandemic, has thrust the world onto a path leading to an economic collapse of epic proportions.
+The coronavirus pandemic and Russo-Ukrainian war have thrust the world onto a path leading to an economic collapse of epic proportions.
 In this constantly-updated blog we follow the progress of the crisis.

 Updated 19/05/2022 (previous update 16/04/2021).
 All updates are presented in bold.

 In the December 2018 issue of our Q-Review, we outlined the likely scenarios of an approaching global economic collapse.
 But, like most things in life, such a dramatic event is unlikely to proceed in a purely linear fashion.
 There will be different stages within it.

 In December 2019 we outlined these stages, which are likely five: the onset, counter-attack, flood, calamity and recovery.
 Here, we briefly define the characteristics of each, updating them with recent information.

 The Onset of the Crisis